-# Msgs Spooled
+Msgs Spooled

 The total number of spooled messages.
 The color gradient bar, populated by the current heatmap, shows the value/color mapping.
-The numerical values in the gradient bar range from 0 to the defined alert threshold of SolMsgRouterPendingMsgsHigh.
+The numerical values in the gradient bar range from 0 to the defined selection.
+The middle value in the

+SolMsgRouterPendingMsgsHigh.
 The middle value in the gradient bar indicates the middle value of the range.